Sarah Ruden

 Sarah Elizabeth Ruden is an American writer, classics scholar, and translator.
-She has been a visiting scholar at the University of Pennsylvania since 2018.
+She is a visiting scholar at the University of Pennsylvania.
+She has been described as 'One of our leading interpreters of ancient literature'.
 Her publications include poetry, essays, and popularizations of Biblical philology, religious criticism and interpretation.

-Early life
+Early life and education

 Sarah Ruden was born in Ohio in 1962 and raised in the United Methodist Church.
 She holds an M.A. from the Johns Hopkins Writing Seminars and a Ph.D. in Classical Philology from Harvard University.
+Her doctoral thesis was Toward a typology of humor in the Satyricon of Petronius, and was awarded in 1993.

+Career

 In addition to her academic appointments, Ruden has worked as a medical editor, a contributor to American periodicals, and a stringer for the South African investigative magazine Noseweek.

 Ruden became an activist Quaker during her ten years spent in post-apartheid South Africa, where she was a tutor for the South African Education and Environment Project.
 Both before and after her return to the United States in 2005, Ruden has engaged in ecumenical outreach and published a number of articles and essays, in both liberal and conservative publications.

-Career
+In 2008, Ruden became the first woman to publish a full translation of the Aeneid into English.
 She was a lecturer in Classics at the University of Cape Town.
 In 2016, she was awarded a Whiting Creative Nonfiction Grant to complete her translation of The Confessions of Augustine (2017).

-She is an advocate for the popularization of ancient texts.

-Ruden has been a visiting scholar at the University of Pennsylvania since 2018.
+Ruden is an advocate for the popularization of ancient texts.
+She has been a visiting scholar at the University of Pennsylvania since 2018.